-Ingredients for the mushrooms and Napa cabbage miso stir-fry recipe
+Ingredients for the napa cabbage and mushroom miso stir-fry recipe

 For this miso stir-fry recipe, I used fresh ginger, coconut aminos, rice cooking wine (Mirin) and a Light Sweet Miso paste from Miracle Noodles (Plant Paradox compliant due to the fermentation process).
 That’s it.
 Super simple and fast, just a few ingredients and really tasty.

 You can cook this in an oak, but if you don’t have one stainless steel will work just well.
 Something where you can stir and fry your ingredients (obviously!) at medium to high heat (I am a fan of medium heat cooking) in a safe way.
 That means using a high heat healthy oil, like avocado oil and cookware that is safe for you (free of toxic chemicals).
 Preferably a lighter pan, I wouldn’t do a stir-fry in a cast-iron skillet.

 For other stir-fry recipes, you might like: